dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/building-models/python-models.md

 **Additional setup:** None needed.
 Snowpark Python is in Public Preview - Open, and enabled by default for all accounts.

 **Installing packages:** Snowpark supports a number of popular packages via Anaconda.
 The full list is at https://repo.anaconda.com/pkgs/snowflake/.
 Packages are installed at the time your model is being run.
 Different models can have different package dependencies.
-If you are using third-party packages, for better performance, Snowflake recommends using a dedicated virtual warehouse, rather than one that's likely to have many concurrent users.
+If you are using third-party packages, Snowflake recommends using a dedicated virtual warehouse for best performance, rather than one with many concurrent users.

 **Docs:** ["Developer Guide: Snowpark Python"](https://docs.snowflake.com/en/developer-guide/snowpark/python/index.html)